abinashmeher999/voice-data-extract/README.md

 ===========

 The project provides a quick way to generate audio training data for speech-recognition machine learning models.
-It utilises the knowledge bank of annotated voice data we already have, **Subtitles!!**
+It utilises the vast knowledge bank of annotated voice data we already have, **Subtitles!!**

 It reads the subtitles line by line and clips the audio from the video for the corresponding time interval.